 Soil & Transplanting

-Pellaea Rotundifolia likes a moderately moist, fertile yet well-drained soil and being placed in direct sun but also with partial shade or sun protection during the hot midday sun.
+Button ferns like a moderately moist, fertile yet well-drained soil and placed in a bright location with no direct sun but also in partial shade.
+Provide sun protection during the hot midday sun.

 If growing this fern in a frost-prone area, protect the crown using dry winter mulch.

-It requires a potting mix, peat-based with one part perlite and two parts peat.
+It requires a potting mix, peat-based with one part perlite and two parts peat moss.

 Grooming and Maintenance

-This fern’s evergreen and prefers to stay moist during winter, but not waterlogged.
+This fern’s evergreen and prefers to stay moist during winter, but not waterlogged with soggy soil.